Limited Company Shareholders

 - Company's Funds if Company is shut down: Shareholders have the right over the remaining funds of the company if it is wound up, but not the first right.
 If a company is closing, the creditors of the company have the first right over the funds.
 Within the shareholder tier, preference shareholders get priority over ordinary shareholders for distribution of funds.

 - Pre-Emption rights: Some existing shareholders are provided with pre-emption rights, which allow them the first right to any new issue of shares.
 If they don't have the funds, they can waive off the right, and make way for new shareholders.
 Pre-emption rights ensure the ownership structure of existing shareholders is not diluted or reduced without their approval.

 A Limited Company cannot be fully effective if it ignores the rights and obligations of shareholders.
 If ignored, in some cases this can even lead to costly legal disputes.
 Among the various obligations towards shareholders, one of the key obligations of a Director is to keep the shareholders informed of all relevant developments.
 As a Director, you may have many other priorities, and there's a risk of you unintentionally missing out on key communication to shareholders.
-Account Direct can help you in this area through its Company Secretarial services, which takes care of all important correspondence with shareholders.
+A good accountant can help you in this area through their Company Secretarial services, which takes care of all important correspondence with shareholders.

 - Limited Company Dividends

 - Limited Company Shares - Issuing of Shares